silentorb/marloth-story/books/fairytale/part4.md

 starting to come to.
-The occupants of the room couldn't see what was happening in the hall, but the ogres (who were slower and had been near the back of the pursuit) had finally managed to walk over the half-men (who were at the front and were rather pathetic when it came to breaking heavy objects).
+The occupants of the room couldn't see what was happening in the hall, but the ogres (who were slower and had been near the back of the pursuit) had finally managed to walk over the half-men (who were at the front and were rather useless when it came to breaking heavy objects).
 The door was promptly ripped off its hinges and hurled across the room.

 Miss Bethany took in the situation.
 "Here.
 I'll make this easy."
-She grabbed James and jumped through the window.
+She grabbed James and Fugue and jumped through the window.
 Her feet landed solidly on the alley with a cement-cracking thud.
-The dolls lightly dropped down beside her (being practically weightless had its advantages), while Fugue had to be a little more careful in his descent due to the number of explosives he was now packing.
+The dolls lightly dropped down beside her (being practically weightless had its advantages).

 In different circumstances there probably would have been several ogres crashing through the walls, but they had fervent orders from the Lady